Firesphere/silverstripe-solr-search/contributing.md

 You shouldn't be disappointed if you don't get a simple 'LGTM' and an instant merge.
 If this is what you're used to, then your team isn't really doing code review to its full potential.
 Instead, the more comments you get, the more seriously it means I'm taking your work.
-Where appropriate, I'll say what I liked as well as what I'd like to see improved.
+Where appropriate, I'll say what we liked as well as what I'd like to see improved.

 ## Dealing with comments